Alidafh/FYS-STK4155/project1/README.md

 If code is sourced from someone else

 ### TO-DO:
-- Ordinary least squares on the Franke function
+a) Ordinary least squares on the Franke function
   - Scale data
   - Split data into training set and a test set
+  - Need function for OLS
-- Bias-variance trade-off and resampling techniques
+b) Bias-variance trade-off and resampling techniques
-- Cross-validation as resampling techniques
+c) Cross-validation as resampling techniques
-- Ridge regression on the Franke function with resampling
+d) Ridge regression on the Franke function with resampling
-- Lasso Regression on the Franke function with resampling
+e) Lasso Regression on the Franke function with resampling
-- Indroducing real data and preparing the data analysis
+f) Introducing real data and preparing the data analysis
-- OLS, Ridge and Lasso regression with resampling
+g) OLS, Ridge and Lasso regression with resampling

+### Workdistribution

-### Changes
+### Notes